Share

 Honesty, Realism, and Partnership

-If there was one theme that emerged from the conversation, it was honesty — about the scale of the problem, the limits of government control, and the need for genuine collaboration between public and private sectors.
+If one theme dominated the conversation, it was honesty — about the size of the problem, the limits of regulation, and the necessity of collaboration between government and industry.

 “Partnership is what we should be,” Lackey said.
 “This can’t be government versus industry.
 It has to be both working toward the same goal.”

-Restoring a functional, fair, and competitive insurance market for all Californians.
+That shared goal, Susman emphasized, is straightforward in concept but complex in execution: restoring a functional, fair, and competitive insurance market for Californians.

 Final Thoughts: A Call for Action and Accountability